 If you’ve ever noticed your pooch cowering in a corner when you unpack a parcel, then try opening your packages in a room, tucked away from where your dog is.

-You should also make sure to dispose or store any bubble cushion wrap in a closed cupboard up high, so that your dog won’t accidentally stumble across it and get a fright.
+You should also make sure to dispose of or store any bubble cushion wrap in a closed cupboard up high so that your dog won’t accidentally stumble across it and get a fright.

 7. Laundry washing machine